Remove the Risk to Sensitive Data Created by Mobile and IoT

-Apple and Google go to herculean efforts to keep devices secure, and those efforts result in security measures that are generally near impossible to best.
-It’s why the FBI spent $900,000 to get access to an iPhone.
+Apple and Google go to herculean efforts to keep devices secure, and those efforts result in security measures that are generally nearly impossible to best.
+It’s why the FBI once spent $900,000 to get access to an iPhone.

 However, the latest patches and updates often fail to make their way to devices in a timely manner due to the complexity of the mobile ecosystem.
 A Federal Trade Commission report found devices are not effectively getting the security patches they need, expanding the attack surface and increasing the changes of a breach.

-Most successful attacks are not through zero-day exploits, but rather known and not yet patched vulnerabilities.
-Even if we could ensure always-up-to-date, ironclad security on mobile and connected devices, humans remain the weak link in the security chain, potentially letting malicious software in through back door application installations or unintentionally letting bad actors in through the back door.
+Most successful attacks come not through zero-day exploits, but rather via known but not yet patched vulnerabilities.
+Even if we could ensure always-up-to-date, ironclad security on mobile and connected devices, humans remain the weak link in the security chain, potentially letting malicious software in through back-door application installations or unintentionally giving access to bad actors.

 New networks of untrusted devices and millions of new data flows have had a multiplier effect on the risk to data, but connectivity and mobility are instrumental for innovation.
 So again, how can businesses realize these benefits without compromising on data security?

-The current process of tacking on security solutions at the end of the development process is not only inefficient, but it adds unneeded costs and complexity.
-The bottom line is this approach is a nightmare for everyone.
-Development comes to a halt, while security is pouring time and money into tools that are clearly not full-proof and IT is bogged down ensuring these tools are properly installed and integrated into the application.
-This “aftermarket” approach to security isn’t working for anyone.
+The current process of tacking on security solutions at the end of the development process is highly inefficient; worse, it also adds unneeded costs and complexity.
+The bottom line is that this approach is a nightmare for everyone.
+Development comes to a halt, while security is pouring time and money into tools that are clearly not foolproof and IT is bogged down ensuring these tools are properly installed and integrated into the application.
+This aftermarket approach to security isn’t working for anyone.

-Dynamic masking allows you to easily decide who can see what data, ensuring users only have access to the minimum number of fields needed todo their job.
+Dynamic masking allows you to easily decide who can see what data, ensuring users have access only to the minimum number of fields needed to do their job.
 To top it off, you can also set thresholds to block access once the limit has been reached.
-By controlling what and how much sensitive data users can access and logging all data requested and returned in an immutable audit log, ALTR mitigates the risk to data, wherever it is.
+By controlling which and how much sensitive data users can access and logging all data requested and returned in an immutable audit log, ALTR mitigates the risk to data, wherever it is.